-We interrogate global environmental challenges such as urban heat and urban health, as well as socio-economic inequality.
-We create high performing built environments that contribute to tackling the climate crisis, while our human-centred design ethos responds to the needs of the individual as well as society and our cultural landscape.
+We interrogate global environmental challenges, such as urban heat and urban health, as well as socio-economic inequality.
+We create high-performing built environments that contribute to tackling the climate crisis, while our human-centred design ethos responds to the needs of the individual as well as society and our cultural landscape.

 Our education and research respond to the changing needs of the professions while also anticipating the future challenges society faces.
-We develop skilled and enquiring graduates, with conscience, who can positively engage, adapt and shape our future cities for the benefit of all people, with the planet firmly in mind.
+We develop skilled and enquiring graduates, with a conscience, who can positively engage, adapt and shape our future cities for the benefit of all people, with the planet firmly in mind.

 - Dr Philip Oldfield, Head of School

 At UNSW School of Built Environment, our teaching and research spaces, facilities and equipment are innovative and always evolving.
 You can explore your creativity while working collaboratively or individually in our labs, studios, gallery and more.

 The Luminocity exhibition is the annual showcase of work by our undergraduate students.
 Their inspiring work and models – from hand drawing and physical prototyping to data-rich 3D modelling and coding – showcase their diverse design and critical thinking skills.